 Looking backwards at the history of humanity or making a retrospective into our daily creative practices, it is noticeable that the use of different tools may introduce new creative possibilities.
-This study aimed to understand how creativity may be impacted by the introduction of computational tools, by studying and comparing non-computational, creativity support, e.g. desktop-publishing or photo-editing software, and Computational Creativity (CC) tools (co-creative and fully autonomous).
-To achieve this, we conducted semi-structured interviews with professionals working on Graphic Design (GD), data science, computer art, music and data visualisation.
+This study aimed to understand how creativity may be impacted by the introduction of computational tools, by studying and comparing non-computational, creativity support, and Computational Creativity (CC) tools (co-creative and fully autonomous).
+To achieve this, a set of semi-structured interviews were made with professionals working on Graphic Design (GD), data science, computer art, music and data visualisation.
 Most were experienced in more than one area.
 Despite including several creative areas, the research was primarily focused on GD.
-The answers were analysed and discussed to summarise the insights.
+The answers were analysed and discussed to summarize the insights.

 The remainder of this paper is organised as follows.
 The Background section presents a brief review of the literature regarding (i) creativity and the evolution of design tools (computational and non-computational); (ii) creative systems outside the design field; and (iii) studies on enhancing creativity.
 The Interviews section describes the research and discusses the results.
-Conclusions and Future Work summarise the work and present future research directions.
+Conclusions and Future Work summarises the work and presents future research directions.